jonlinca/ACLandR/README.md

 Special thanks to [Ruben Rivero from ACL](https://www.acl.com/), who helped me when I ran out of fuel dealing with errors, and [Rachael Tatman's excellent tutorial](https://www.kaggle.com/rtatman/picking-the-best-model-with-caret) to which I build this extension off of.

 ## Pre-requisites
+The below extended tutorial below actually revolves around the output from Rachael Tatman’s tutorial, https://www.kaggle.com/rtatman/picking-the-best-model-with-caret, and assumes that you have executed this tutorial already from start to finish.

-This tutorial specifically focuses on the deployment of a model.
+This tutorial specifically focuses on the **deployment** of a model.
 The entire universe of using R to clean data, create features, create a model, train a model, training vs. test data, understanding over/under fitting etc is at least a week long endeavor in itself.
 If would like to learn how to do those above things, consider trying out https://www.kaggle.com/learn/r.

-My extended tutorial below actually revolves around the output from Rachael Tatman’s tutorial, https://www.kaggle.com/rtatman/picking-the-best-model-with-caret, and assumes that you have executed this tutorial already from start to finish.

 I would highly suggest you also install R Studio, and have the latest version of ACL Analytics (this tutorial tested on ACL Analytics 13.0.3).

 ## Deploying your model
-Rachael’s tutorial concludes with a model that predicts how often a player will win in a solo match of the video game PLAYERUNKNOWN’S BATTLEGROUNDS.
-This is a regression problem, which gives us a continuous number output.
+Rachael’s tutorial concludes with a **trained model** that predicts how often a player will win in a solo match of the video game PLAYERUNKNOWN’S BATTLEGROUNDS.
+This is a **regression** problem, which gives us a continuous number output.
 This is different than a classification problem, which is discrete classes leading to a yes/no, true/false, or apple-orange-pineapple outcome.
-This model that we will leverage is our tuned_model, which should help predict the field solo_WinRatio.
+This model that we will leverage called the *tuned_model* within R, which should help predict the field *solo_WinRatio*.

-We know that we need to get R to give us a “number” as an output.
-This leads us to looking up ACL’s RNUMERIC() function, which will give us a number that we can use in our analysis.
+We know that we need to get R to return a number as an output to ACL.
+This leads us to looking up ACL’s [RNUMERIC() function](https://enablement.acl.com/helpdocs/analytics/13/scripting-guide/en-us/Content/lang_ref/functions/r_rnumeric.htm), which will give us a number that we can use in our analysis.
 Our goal is to use this function to forecast a number, based on the data we give it.

 ```
 RNUMERIC(rScript|rCode, decimals <,field|value <,...n>>)